 Study Names: ESPRIT; NCT00004978

-Purpose: The purpose of this study was to evaluate whether aldesleukin plus ART could lower the risk of opportunistic infections and death in HIV-infected participants.
-(Opportunistic infections are infections that occur more often or are more severe in people with weakened immune systems than in people with healthy immune systems.)4,12
+Purpose: The purpose of this study was to evaluate whether aldesleukin plus ART could lower the risk of and death in participants with HIV.4,9

 Location: United States

-Purpose: The purpose of this study was to evaluate whether aldesleukin plus ART could lower the risk of opportunistic infections and death in HIV-infected participants.5,12
+Purpose: The purpose of this study was to evaluate whether aldesleukin plus ART could lower the risk of opportunistic infection and death in participants with HIV.5,9

-A number of other HIV-related studies on aldesleukin have been completed.
-These include:
+A number of other HIV-related studies on aldesleukin have been conducted, including:

-- The STALWART study (NCT000110812), which looked at the effects of aldesleukin with and without ART on CD4 counts in participants who were either off ART or had never taken ART before (treatment-naive).18,19
+- The STALWART study (NCT00110812), a Phase 2 study which looked at the effects of aldesleukin with and without ART on CD4 counts in participants who were either off ART or who had never taken ART before.
+This study has been completed.10

-- The ANRS 119 study (NCT00120185), which evaluated whether aldesleukin without ART could increase CD4 counts and push back the need for ART in participants who were either off ART or who had never taken ART before.
+- The ANRS 119 study (NCT00120185), a Phase 2 study which evaluated whether aldesleukin without ART could increase CD4 counts and delay the need to start ART in participants who were either off ART or who had never taken ART before.
 This study has been completed.11,12

 - The COSMIC study, which looked at the effects of aldesleukin with and without ART on the latent HIV reservoir.
 This study has been completed.13

 What side effects might aldesleukin cause?

-In the ANRS118 study discussed under the previous question, a high number of mild to moderate side effects associated with aldesleukin occurred in the first 24 weeks of the study.
+Many mild to moderate side effects associated with aldesleukin occurred in the first 24 weeks of the study.
 The most common side effects were weakness, fever, and nausea.
 Eleven participants receiving aldesleukin stopped the study early because of side effects related to aldesleukin.
-Overall, a low number of severe side effects occurred during the study, but they occurred more frequently in the aldesleukin group than in the ART-only group.23
+Overall, the few severe side effects that occurred during the study occurred more frequently in the aldesleukin group than in the ART-only group.16

-Because aldesleukin is still being studied, information on possible side effects of the drug is not complete.
+Because aldesleukin is still being studied in people with HIV, information on possible side effects of the drug is not complete.
 As testing of aldesleukin continues, additional information on possible side effects will be gathered.